docksal/docksal/docs/advanced/stack-config.md

 are loaded.
 See [loading order](#loading-order).
 A good example of their use is [exposing custom port](../advanced/networking.md#expose-port) or switching PHP versions.

+These files are intended for local overrides.
+They should be added to `.gitignore` and never committed into a project repo.
+You can always include an example file in the repo, e.g. `example.docksal-local.env` and instruct users to copy it and adjust as necessary.

 <a name="default-configurations"></a>
 ## Default stacks